daltonbr/2DPlatformer/README.md

 ## Disclaimer

-THis course was originally checked for Unity 5.6, but I am using a more recent version 2018.3.0b1 (beta).
+This course was originally checked for Unity 5.6, but I am using a more recent version 2018.3.0b1 (beta).
 So I am making the necessary adjustments.